pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 ### Add Fields to the Index

-To add fields to your new index, click **Fields**, then click **Add fields**.
-When you are finished, click **Save changes**.
+Follow the steps below to add fields to your new index.

+1. Click **Fields** > click **Add fields**.

+1. Click **Save changes** when you are finished.

 ### Index Content

+Follow the steps below to index existing content.

-If your site contains content, click **Index now** on the **View** tab of your index’s Overview page to begin indexing existing content.
+1. Click **Index now** on the **View** tab of your index’s Overview page.

-Click **Search API** to return to the Search API overview page located in `admin/config/search/search-api`.
-Both the server and index you just created should be displayed on the page.
+1. Click **Search API** to return to the Search API overview page located in `admin/config/search/search-api`.

+  - Both the server and index you just created should be displayed on the page.

 ### Post the Schema

-Click on the server’s name to view the server.
-The **View** tab displays server connection information, schema version, and indices.
+1. Click on the server’s name to view the server > select the **View** tab to display the server connection information, schema version, and indices.

-To save and post the schema information, select the **Pantheon Search Admin** tab.
-To access the **Pantheon Search Admin** tab, the **Execute Pantheon Search admin task** permission must be enabled for the user.
+1. Select the **Pantheon Search Admin** tab to save and post the schema information.

+1. Enable the **Execute Pantheon Search admin task** permission for users who need access to the **Pantheon Search Admin** tab.

-Click **Post Solr Schema** to send your custom schema to the Solr 8 server.
-The server responds with a `200 - OK` status for each schema file posted.
+1. Click **Post Solr Schema** to send your custom schema to the Solr 8 server.

+  - The server responds with a `200 - OK` status for each schema file posted.

 ## Troubleshooting Pantheon Search with Solr 8 for Drupal